w3cping/privacy-request/howto-conduct-a-privacy-review.md

     text.
 [This comment on the review of the IMSC-HRM proposal](https://github.com/w3cping/privacy-request/issues/65#issuecomment-1006978947) gives an example of such a review-summary comment.

-3. Finally, mark the privacy review complete by closing the privacy-requests issue.
+3. Finally, after you discuss the privacy review in a PING call, the chairs will close the privacy-requests issue.
+In some cases, the closing comment will note that there are still unresolved issues that will be tracked via the privacy-tracker.

 ### <a id="following-up" />5.
 Following Up on a Review